Microsoft funds AI that tracks elephants by their calls

 Conservation Metrics isn’t the only animal-tracking AI for Earth beneficiary employing machine learning, of course.

 The Protection Assistant for Wildlife Security (PAWS), a research program spearheaded by the University of Southern California and Carnegie Mellon University, trained a model on 14 years of patrol data and more than 125,000 data points about poaching activities to predict where poaching might occur in the future.
-It has been used to create optimized patrol routes for rangers in Uganda and Malaysia, and deployed in Queen Elizabeth National Park and wildlife preserves in South Africa.
+It has been used to create optimized patrol routes for rangers in Malaysia and deployed in Uganda’s Queen Elizabeth National Park, as well as wildlife preserves in South Africa.

 Seattle’s Snow Leopard Trust, another grantee, worked with Microsoft engineers to build a computer vision algorithm that identifies animals in camera images with 95 percent accuracy.
 (It’d take a team of humans about 19,500 hours to sift through the database by hand.)